 Sheriff Rick Staly was elected Sheriff on November 8, 2016 and was sworn-in as Flagler County’s 18th Sheriff on January 3, 2017.
-As Sheriff, he leads a work force of more than 300 employees with a budget of almost $30 million dollars.
+As Sheriff, he leads a work force of more than 300 employees with a budget of over $30 million dollars.

 Sheriff Staly began his law enforcement career in 1975 as a police officer in Oviedo, and later in Altamonte Springs.
 He served for 23 years at the Orange County, Florida, Sheriff’s Office, being promoted through the ranks to undersheriff, or second-in-command, of the fourth largest sheriff’s office in Florida and the thirteenth largest sheriff’s office in the nation where he commanded a force of 2,000 employees and a budget of $120 million dollars.